 EPSS: exploit likelihood

-The Exploit Prediction Scoring System, also maintained by FIRST through its EPSS SIG, predicts the probability that a CVE will be exploited in the wild within the next 30 days.
+The Exploit Prediction Scoring System, also maintained by FIRST through its EPSS SIG, predicts the probability that exploitation activity against a CVE will be observed within the next 30 days.
 EPSS publishes a probability between 0 and 1 and a percentile rank against all CVEs.

-EPSS is calculated by a machine-learning model that ingests CVE attributes (CVSS metrics, CWE, affected vendor and product, age) and public signals (PoC availability, exploitation telemetry from contributing partners, threat-intelligence mentions).
+EPSS is calculated by a machine-learning model that ingests CVE attributes (CVSS metrics, CWE, affected vendor and product, age) and public signals (PoC availability, observed exploitation activity from contributing partners, threat-intelligence mentions).
 Scores are refreshed daily.
-A new CVE with no public PoC typically scores below 0.05; one with a weaponised PoC can move above 0.5 within days.
+A new CVE with no public PoC typically scores below 0.05; one with a weaponised PoC can rise materially, depending on the model's other inputs.

 EPSS alone is also insufficient.
 A low EPSS today is not a guarantee for tomorrow: when a researcher publishes a working exploit, the score moves.
 EPSS must be re-evaluated continuously, not at intake only.